The Evidence for Change

 We will conduct a rigorous scientific review of submissions and identify 20 semifinalists whose work will be highlighted on the DOCSF SCIENCE website.

-Of these 20, three finalists in each focus area will be invited to present their findings and follow-on research to an international panel of experts in a didactic format which will be broadcast at DOCSF SCIENCE 21 on Monday, November 1st, 2021.
+Of these 20, three finalists in each focus area will be invited to present their findings and follow-on research to an international panel of experts in a didactic format which will be broadcast at DOCSF SCIENCE 21 on Friday, November 5th, 2021.
 Following subsequent deliberation, the Panel will select a winner.
-The winner will be announced at the DOCSF 21 SCIENCE Awards Ceremony, Friday, November 5th, 2021.

 Requirements for Award Consideration: